MDNA (album): Critical reception

 Mixed reception came from AllMusic editor Stephen Thomas Erlewine, who described MDNA as "flinty" and "excessively lean" as a result of "cool calculations" in developing the music and catering to the contemporary music market.
 Melissa Maerz of Entertainment Weekly found "all those reminders of her work ethic [in the song 'I Don't Give A' as] exhausting".
 Emily Mackay of The Quietus noted a "lack of ambition" and accused Madonna of "playing it safe" on MDNA.
 The Observer's Gareth Grundy was ambivalent toward the record's "clumsy rave-pop" tracks, feeling that "the more relaxed, less stentorian tracks sparkle".
 He opined that the second half of the release "sounds as if it's been borrowed from an entirely different and much better project".
 Alexis Petridis of The Guardian viewed the album as "neither triumph nor disaster", writing that it "turns out to be just another Madonna album".
 Similarly, Instinct's Samuel Murrian concluded that "there is no such thing as a bad Madonna album; MDNA, though, is the closest thing there is to a lifeless one".
-Graham Gremore from Queerty felt that "had it been released by another pop artist — perhaps someone younger and less established — it may have fared better.
+Graham Gremore from Queerty felt that, "had it been released by another pop artist — perhaps someone younger and less established — it may have fared better.
 But coming from an icon like Madonna, it was, put simply, a disappointment".
+From The National, Saeed Saeed deemed MDNA "one of the rare times Madonna sounded like a follower rather than a leader", further adding: "While ebullient tracks like 'I'm Addicted' and 'Girl Gone Wild' were club bangers, there is a deflating feeling [she] was trying to be cool with a younger generation".